New Greece Golden Visa vs. Portugal Golden Visa: Full Guide Comparison

 • Higher Costs: The program requires a higher minimum investment compared to other Golden Visa programs, particularly in Greece.
 Additionally, government fees and associated costs are also higher, making it a more expensive option overall.

-• Longer Processing Time: The process for obtaining a Portuguese Golden Visa can take up to a year to complete.
+• Longer Processing Time: The process for obtaining a Portuguese Golden Visa can take a year or more to complete.
 This longer timeline may be a disadvantage for those seeking quicker residency or citizenship.

 Why Choose the Portuguese Golden Visa?